dnsimple/dnsimple-support/content/articles/heroku-error-differentapp.md

 ---
+meta: You pointed your domain to Heroku, but when you access your domain you see a different application than the one you expected.
 title: Troubleshooting Heroku shows different app error
 excerpt: You pointed your domain to Heroku, but when you access your domain you see a different application than the one you expected.
 categories: